Updated: June 14th, 2023

 🇨🇦 Top Activities and Tours in Calgary:

-- Best Kananaskis Horseback Riding Tour: This two-hour horseback tour in the Rocky Mountains is just over an hour’s drive from Calgary and has more than 100 5-star reviews.
+- Best Kananaskis Horseback Riding Tour: This two-hour horseback tour in the Rocky Mountains is just over an hour’s drive from Calgary and has over 100 5-star reviews.

 - Best Calgary Biking Tour: See and learn about many popular areas of Calgary on this 3-hour biking tour with all 5-star reviews.